Zyanetralys/Zyanetralys/README.md

 > *"At the intersection of psychology, technology, and security, I see opportunities to understand human behavior and anticipate digital threats."*
 >
-> **Multidisciplinary operative**, specializing in **psychology, cyber, and strategy** to address both **human and technical vulnerabilities**.
->
-> Driven by **discipline, loyalty, and determination** to **protect systems and people**, leveraging **psychological warfare tactics and cyber infiltration expertise** to strengthen resilience and secure objectives.
->
-> **Interests:** Gaming, reading, physical and mental training, behavioral engineering, human intelligence exploitation, cyber infiltration, martial arts, military environments, geopolitics, tactical storytelling, behavioral analysis, advanced techniques of influence, and operational psychology.
+> **Multidisciplinary professional** at the intersection of **Psychology, Cybersecurity, and Governance**.
+> Focused on **human and technical risk assessment**, leveraging behavioral analysis and security frameworks.
+> **Interests:** Continuous learning in cybersecurity, ethical security testing, behavioral risk analysis, martial arts discipline, strategic gaming, and cybersecurity storytelling.

 <p align="center">
 <img src="https://readme-typing-svg.demolab.com?font=Orbitron&weight=600&size=16&pause=1200&color=00FF41&center=true&width=700&lines=SHOW+ME+THE+FIRE+AND+I+WILL+EMBRACE+IT+WITHOUT+CONDITIONS_" /></p>